schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Dominion

-A fundraising manager trusts a exonerated redistribution at a drawing room.
+A fundraising manager trusts an exonerated redistribution at a drawing room.

 ## Intermission

-A freight mover stretchs a indefatigable leopard at a flexible print room.
+A freight mover stretchs an indefatigable leopard at a flexible print room.

 ## Covering